 At camp, you can choose to study guitar, bass, drums, or vocals.
 Please indicate your first, second, third and fourth choices of instrument on the application.
 Although we do our best to accommodate everyone’s preferences, some campers will not get their first choice of instrument.
 Due to the need to acquire gear in advance, you cannot change your selection after you send in your application and you cannot change during the camp session.
 All instruments are awesome!

-My spouse plays the guitar and has a personal instrument that our camper could use at camp.
+We have a guitar at home that our camper could use at camp.
 Do they need to bring it along to camp?

 Instruments will be provided for use at camp during the camp week.
 If you or your camper have your own instrument, please feel free to bring it, knowing that your camper will be responsible for keeping it safe.
 Please note that Rain City Rock Camp for Girls does not accept liability for personal instruments.